1. Overview of MCAL

 1.4.1.
 Safety Certified MCAL Modules

 Drivers implement the HW safety mechanisms listed for the specific peripherals in the HW Safety Manual to manage random faults.
-Each of the releases of the MCAL will include a CSP.
+Each of the MCAL releases will include a CSP.
 However, only the final safety release will be assessed for functional safety.

 1.4.2.
 CSP